zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_dispersion_d3.rst

 enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` page for more info.

+The compiled in parameters require the use of :doc:`metal units <units>`.

 It is currently *not* possible to calculate three-body dispersion contributions according to, for example, the Axilrod-Teller-Muto model.